 If you have questions about the process, you may email email@example.com.

 LPCS status is available to experienced professional counselors.
-You will need to document that you have had at least 2,500 direct client hours over a period of five to eight years as either a full- or part-time counselor.
+You will need to document that you meet experience requirements (five years post-degree and two years post-licensure).

 You will also need training in clinical supervision: three semester hours of academic coursework or 45 hours of continuing education.